FrederikNathan/TightBindingModel/ReadMe.md

 where D is the physical dimension of the model, and X denotes the number of orbitals per unit cell.

 ## BZO (Brillouin Zone Object):
+### NB!
+Set and get method accept floats.
+Also, do not work with int arguments.
+Fix in future.

 Syntax: BZO(*args,shape=None,dtype=complex)

 Fundamental object used to represent fields defined on a Brillouin zone.
 In particular, Hamiltonians are a subclass of a BZO.
 The BZO object stores the information of the field in a compact way, which enables fast execution of common methods.